-This convention is based on "Import" and "Export" being from the viewpoint of the Registrant of the Metering System.
+This convention is based on "Import" and "Export" being from the viewpoint of the Registrant for Stage 1 Metering Equipment System or the Supplier for Stage 2 Metering Equipment.

 3 REACTIVE ENERGY

 Within the context of this code the relationship between Active Energy and Reactive Energy can best be established by means of the power factor.
 The following table gives the relationship:-